emlopt/emlopt.github.io/index.md

 On Jul 14 2018, we will publish an on-line repository containing the code for the EML tutorial held at IJCAI 2018.

-* The slides of the tutorial are [available for download] (emlopt.github.io).
+* The slides of the tutorial are [available for download](http://emlopt.github.io).
 Note that it covers way more topics than just Empirical Model Learning!
 * The code for the practical section of the tutorial is available at [https://github.com/emlopt/emltutorial](https://github.com/emlopt/emltutorial)

 ## Contacts